box/boxcli/README.md

 ### CLI and Server Authentication with JWT

-Alternatively, to get started with the Box CLI, [download and install](#CLI-Installation) CLI, set up a Box application using Server Authentication with JWT and download the JSON configuration file from the Configuration page of your app in the [Box Developer Console][dev-console] following [JWT CLI Guide][jwt-guide].
+Alternatively, to get started with the Box CLI, [download and install](#CLI-Installation) CLI, set up a Box application using Server Authentication with JWT and download the JSON configuration file from the Configuration page of your platform app in the [Box Developer Console][dev-console] following [JWT CLI Guide][jwt-guide].
 Then, set up the CLI by pointing it to your configuration file:

 ```sh-session